Get the latest offers and discounts from MuscleFood sent direct to your inbox.

 - 5. Drink lots of water

-I find that the body can be very adaptable although it prefers to stay in its current form of weight, body fat and muscle unless you change your eating habits.
+The body can be very adaptable although it prefers to stay in its current form of weight, body fat and muscle unless you change your eating habits.
 If you want to gain lean muscle mass you need a surplus of quality calories which can be made up with a variety of Musclefood lean cuts of meat.
 You then need to burn more calories than you consume to loose excess weight… easy right?!

-Many of us bodybuilders are well aware that muscle building requires good diet.
+Many bodybuilders are well aware that muscle building requires good diet.
 A critical component of this diet is protein.
 But the most asked question is how much exactly of this muscle building protein do we need?
 It is not quite logical to generalise because the need of every body builder/athlete is different.
 A 145 lbs body builder and a 200 lbs bodybuilder obviously have two different levels of need for protein.

 How to calculate your protein intake